Arabian-vACC/library/docs/terminal/doha/transfer_procedures.md

 # 4. Transfer Procedures
 ## 4.1 General
 The transfer procedures mentioned hereunder shall be adhered to at all times.
-These procedures are release agreements between different Dubai CTA sectors, as well as between UAE enroute sectors and the Dubai CTA.
+These procedures are release agreements between different Doha TMA sectors.

 Any deviation from these procedures shall required coordination between all concerned sectors.